Attendance Tracking/Ticket Scanning

 Cons

-• Requires a full copy of Theater Manager (and licence) for each of the workstations that you are using for attendance tracking.
+• Requires a full copy of Theatre Manager (and licence) for each of the workstations that you are using for attendance tracking.
 This means that attendance tracking 'at the door' requires a computer and scanner attached.

 • Does not facilitate the process of a patron entering and leaving a venue multiple times by multiple exits.